Check The biggest AI products database

 Software companies frequently employ price discrimination strategies through their subscription models, tailoring prices based on the quantity of services or features accessed and the number of users.
 This strategy is an example of second-degree price discrimination, where the price does not solely depend on who the buyer is but rather on how much of the service is consumed.

 Companies might offer basic, premium, and enterprise tiers, each providing different levels of access to features and user capacities.
-This allows customers to choose a plan that best fits their needs and budget, whether they're individual users or large corporations.
+The tiered pricing model allows customers to choose a plan that best fits their needs and budget, whether they’re individual users or large corporations.
+Enterprise companies often require customized solutions and may benefit from usage based pricing or value based pricing to better match their unique requirements.

 Conclusion